Filming In Southampton

 Film Hampshire

-Film Hampshire, Hampshire County Council works in conjunction with the district councils in Hampshire to support filming in the county : Basingstoke, East Hampshire, Eastleigh, Fareham, Gosport, Hart, Havant, Isle of Wight, New Forest, Portsmouth, Rushmoor, Southampton, Test Valley, Winchester.
+Film Hampshire - Hampshire County Council works in conjunction with all the district councils in Hampshire to support filming in the county: Basingstoke, East Hampshire, Eastleigh, Fareham, Gosport, Hart, Havant, Isle of Wight, New Forest, Portsmouth, Rushmoor, Southampton, Test Valley and Winchester.

 Film Expo South Logo